innocent6666/cse15l-lab-reports/lab1.md

 # Lab Report 1

 To download Visual Studio Code, go to the website [Download VS Code](https://code.visualstudio.com/).
 There are different version for Windows and Macs.
-This is what your screen should look like after opening VS Code upon downloadinh.
-(It's normal if the recent field it's empty on your screen.
-Since I used VS code before it automatically shows up the file I ahve opened.)
+This is what your screen should look like after opening VS Code.
+(It's ok if the recent field it's empty on your screen.
+Since I used VS code before it automatically shows up the file I opened recently.)

 ![Image](Screenshot1.png)